artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 <article class="post" style="margin-top: 620px">

 This kind of tree structure should feel quite similar to the view tree that you see inside a tool like Reveal, or inside the Xcode visual inspector.

-This is a *simplified* version of what that code for the component above looks like, you can see the [full file here](https://github.com/artsy/emission/blob/c1ccd63ec9f70c2817186cb555bfd874c375912a/src/lib/components/consignments/components/artist_search_results.tsx).

 {% raw %}
 <!-- The {{ and }} get eaten by mustache -->